 At the very end of 2015, the Grifter Brewing Company finally opened a home of its own in Marrickville.
 And what a fine home it is.

 The site is split roughly in two, with the brewery running the length of the site and acting as something of a moving backdrop.
-Here they’ve added a few larger tanks to the turnkey system they’d had in storage for so long, allowing them to expand their core range to four beers: pale ale, pilsner, IPA and oatmeal stout.
+Here they’ve added a few larger tanks which have allowed them to expand their core range to four beers: pale ale, lager, IPA and oatmeal stout.
 Smaller tanks give flexibility to brew limited release beers and these revolve through the four remaining taps of the eight tap bar.
 As for the bar space, it’s slick enough to be a standalone parlour in Surry Hills, let alone one attached directly to a working brewery.

 Beneath a neon sign the beer menu is presented in the timeless manner of an old movie theatre, its black letters subdued against a glowing orange background.
 What’s largely a minimalist and industrial grey and black interior is broken by flourishes of colour from bright tiles and coasters.
 The pool room, hidden around the corner from the bar, has the warmth of being in an old boozer – indeed, the carpet actually came from a local pub that had been stripped out.
 From comfortingly familiar artwork to branded packs of matches at the bar, the attention to detail across the space is impeccable.